 • Vendor and marketplace operations

-The program includes a mix of virtual instruction, an in-person field trip to the Hood Kitchen, and a final showcase event.
+The program in collaboration with Costa Mesa includes a mix of virtual instruction, an in-person field trip to the Hood Kitchen, and a final showcase event.

 View the FAQs Sheet